-NDSU Policy 502 regarding Bank and Investment Accounts applies to the NDSU Extension Service’s practices in regard to checkbooks.
+NDSU Policy 502 regarding Bank and Investment Accounts applies to NDSU Extension’s practices in regard to checkbooks.
 Extension offices are not allowed to have bank and investment accounts.

 Extension offices are accountable for all non-appropriated funds generated through Extension programs in their jurisdictions.
 This includes, but is not limited to, all funds collected/raised in the name of 4-H Youth Development programs or that bear the 4-H name and emblem, and includes funds handled by clubs, committees and councils.